Thanhqd90/bamazon/README.md

 Instructions
-Clone repository to your local machine run "npm install" in your command line to install all dependancies run bamazon.schema on your mysql application of choice to create the database
+Clone repository to your local machine run "npm install" in your command line to install all dependancies run bamazon script.schema on your mysql application of choice to create the database

 Customer View
 run "node bamazonCustomer.js"